 One important note: unlike Kickstarter donations, Indiegogo investments are not refundable.

-This platform is not linked to an existing community of investors, though, so donations are most likely to come from those in your own personal network, as well as those to whom you can get the word out.
+This platform is not linked to an existing community of investors.
+Instead, donations are most likely to come from those in your own personal network, as well as those to whom you can get the word out.
 To this end, GoFundMe is optimized for social sharing.

 These contests receive an overwhelming number of applicants, as you can imagine.
 Make sure to present your pitch in a unique and compelling way.
 Your ideas need to stand out in a sea of thirsty funding seekers.

-12. Peer-to-Peer Lending
+14) Use Peer-to-Peer Lending

 P2P loans have two primary advantages over traditional loans.
-The first is that the application process is simpler and more convenient.
+The first is that the application process is usually online.
 You don’t have to meet with some stuffed suit or open your business premises for inspection.
 The entire process can be done at home, in your bedclothes (like most of the truly important things in life).

 The downside is that P2P lenders tend to be particularly risk-averse when it comes to lending to those with iffy credit.